Does your Craft Business Need Insurance?

 If you sell through craft shows, the venue or organizer will have limited coverage of their own but coverage and claims can be expensive so they may require that vendors also have coverage so they’re not stuck with all the costs.

-Some events specify in their terms that they are NOT liable for any loss, damage or injury that occurs to people or products at their event and some will actually require proof of insurance from their vendors.
+Some events specify in their terms that they are NOT liable for any loss, damage or injury that occurs to people or products at their event and some will require proof of insurance from their vendors.

-If the event has its own coverage and doesn’t require that you have insurance as well, you may still want to look into what they are actually covering.
+If the event has its coverage and doesn’t require that you have insurance as well, you may still want to look into what they are covering.
 If it’s an outdoor event and injury happens due to: one of your products, your display props or your tent blowing over, you may be held responsible.

 Although you may be partially covered under the event’s insurance, it won’t cover you if someone takes one of your products home and gets injured by it or causes damage because if it.
 Keep that in mind if you’re selling higher-risk products such as cosmetics, children’s items, candles, etc.